-The CPC7592 uses a combination of current limited break switches, a diode bridge/SCR clamping circuit, and a thermal shutdown mechanism to protect the SLIC device or other associated circuitry from damage during line transient events such as lightning.
-During a positive transient condition, the fault current is conducted through the diode bridge to ground via F{GND} .
+The CPC7593 uses a combination of current limited break switches, a diode bridge/SCR clamping circuit, and a thermal shutdown mechanism to protect the SLIC device or other associated circuitry from damage during line transient events such as lightning.
+During a positive transient condition, the fault current is conducted through the diode bridge to ground via $F{GND}$ .
 Voltage is clamped to a diode drop above ground.
-During a negative transient of 2 to 4 V more negative than the voltage source at V{BAT} , the SCR conducts and faults are shunted to F{GND} via the SCR or the diode bridge.
+During a negative transient of 2-4 volts more negative than the voltage source at $V{BAT}$ , the SCR conducts and faults are shunted to $F{GND}$ via the SCR or the diode bridge.

-In order for the SCR to crowbar (or foldback), the SCR's on-voltage (see ["Protection Circuitry Electrical Specifications" on page 9](#)) must be less than the applied voltage at the V{BAT} pin.
-If the V{BAT} voltage is less negative than the SCR on-voltage or if the V{BAT} supply is unable to source the trigger current, the SCR will not crowbar.
+In order for the SCR to crowbar or foldback, the SCR's on-voltage (see ["Protection Circuitry Electrical Specifications" on page 13](#)) must be less than the applied voltage at the $V{BAT}$ pin.
+If the $V{BAT}$ voltage is less negative than the SCR on-voltage, or if the $V{BAT}$ supply is unable to source the trigger current, the SCR will not crowbar.

-For power induction or power-cross fault conditions, the positive cycle of the transient is clamped to a diode drop above ground and the fault current directed to ground.
-The negative cycle of the transient will cause the SCR to conduct when the voltage exceeds the V{BAT} reference voltage by two to four volts, steering the fault current to ground.
+For power induction or power-cross fault conditions, the positive cycle of the transient is clamped to a diode drop above ground and the fault current is directed to ground.
+The negative cycle of the transient will cause the SCR to conduct when the voltage exceeds the $V{BAT}$ reference voltage by two to four volts, steering the fault current to ground.

-Note: The CPC7592xB does not contain the protection SCR but instead uses diodes to clamp both polarities of a transient fault.
-These diodes direct the negative potential's fault current to the V{BAT} pin.
+Note: Neither the CPC7593xB or the CPC7593xD contains the protection SCR but instead uses a diode bridge to clamp both polarities of a fault transient.
+These diodes direct the negative potential's fault current to the $V{BAT}$ pin.